Hair Transplant FAQs

 Everyone is different but on average the new hair will begin to emerge from the surface of the scalp at the four month mark following surgery.
 The range within individuals is from two to six months and is not easily predictable.
 A man or women with prior transplantation – particularly that done in the intermediate or remote past will not experience growth until later.
 A postoperative evaluation is scheduled at five months at which time the expectation is the visualization of early new transplant growth.
 Abundant growth and consequent cosmetic coverage is not anticipated until the nine-month mark following the procedure.
 By the year anniversary of the work most all of the transplanted hair has begun growing.
 Over the ensuing six to twelve months the individual hair shafts thicken to a fully mature state and this contributes significantly to the overall appearance of the transplant.

 Hair length entering a procedure should be sufficiently long in the donor area (½” or longer) to allow hair from above the donor incision to drape down and cover the sutured area upon completion of the transplant.
 Shorter cuts are allowed provided the patient is willing to have the surgical wound on display for the ten days the sutures are in place.
 Hair length within the recipient zone can be cut to the patient’s preferred length.
-Shorter lengths make the work of managing the hair during the procedure easier and longer styles offer greater ease of concealing the worksite for the week or so that there is visible evidence of the procedure
+Shorter lengths make the work of managing the hair during the procedure easier and longer styles offer greater ease of concealing the worksite for the week or so that there is visible evidence of the procedure.

-- How long will the transplant last?
+How long with the transplant last?

 The transplanted hairs will last and grow forever.
 This is the result of harvesting follicular units from the permanent zone of hair in the back and sides of the scalp.
 This hair is genetically different than the hair on the top of the head and within the crown that is affected by the hormone DHT [the culprit in male hair loss responsible for miniaturization of the hair and eventual baldness].
 When these ‘protected’ follicular units are transplanted they maintain their original immunity and thus grow as they would have within the donor area.
 This phenomenon is termed ‘donor dominance’ and though not entirely understood from a histochemical standpoint is the well established foundation for hair transplantation that is now time tested over nearly fifty years.